Monitoring destinations for stewardship and authenticity.

 Places Rated: While now receding into history, the National Geographic “Destination Scorecards” yielded an Index of Destination Stewardship surveys, conducted 2004-2010.
 There have been very few global surveys of destination stewardship, and these seven landmark surveys, published annually by National Geographic Traveler, were perhaps most comprehensive.
 A more narrowly focused variant (see Top 100 Sustainable Destinations, below) with a different methodology debuted in 2014.
 Click here to learn more about the NatGeo surveys and methodology.

-TOP 100 SUSTAINABLE DESTINATIONS The Europe-based Green Destinations group began issuing issued this “Top 100” list in 2014 as a competition with a reasonably solid methodology based on selecting among best performers who apply for recognition.
-We have been cooperating with Green Destinations since 2016.
-These places are vetted, so we have recognized them with a green flag () wherever our destination definitions match up geographically.
-Recently, the contest has evolved to rating the Top 100 Destination Sustainability Stories.
+TOP 100 DESTINATION SUSTAINABILITY STORIES The Europe-based Green Destinations group began issuing issued this “Top 100” list in 2014 as a competition with a reasonably solid methodology based on selecting among best performers who apply for recognition.
+We have been cooperating on the Top 100 with Green Destinations since 2016.
 Some of these case studies appear in issues of the Destination Stewardship Report.

 NOTE: You can send people directly to this page with the URL destinationwatch.com .